-In August 2014 we completed a preferred stock financing with PFP III Sub II, LLC, an affiliate of Prime Finance Partners III, Inc. (collectively, "Prime") in which we issued 16,600 shares of Series B Preferred Stock and an additional 18,400 shares were issued during 2015.
-The Company redeemed 2,300 shares in 2016 and 32,700 shares are outstanding as of December 31, 2016.
+In August 2014, we completed a preferred stock financing with PFP III Sub II, LLC, an affiliate of Prime Finance Partners III, Inc. (collectively, "Prime") in which we issued 16,600 shares of Series B Preferred Stock and an additional 18,400 shares were issued during 2015.
 This Preferred Stock ranks senior to our common stock with respect to dividend rights and rights upon the Company's liquidation, dissolution or winding up.
 See Risks Related to Our Preferred Stock Offering.